02 /01 /2022

 Equipment operators will usually stop operating engines that are overheating, but their mistake is continuing operations when a hydraulic system overheats.
 When a hydraulic system reaches a temperature that is too high, it will begin to destroy the various components of the system.

-Operating an overheated system can be a fatal mistake for your system’s functionality.
+Operating an overheated system can be a fatal mistake for your system's functionality.
 As the temperature increases, the viscosity of the hydraulic oil decreases, and the oil is no longer able to provide proper lubrication.
-As metal comes in contact with other metal, it becomes contaminated, harming the overall usability of the system.
+As metal comes in contact with other metals, it becomes contaminated, harming the overall usability of mobile hydraulic systems.